lpeng003/rshell/README.md

 Bugs
 ===
-1. ls cannot handle one or multiple file arguments
+1. ls cannot handle one or multiple file arguments ls will simply ignore that file paramenter and run in the current directory

 2. Command "cd" fails, returns "execvp: no such file or directory"